RAAllen/GitHubAPI/README.md

-# _GitHubAPI_
+# GitHubAPI

 #### _This is an application that will allow a user to search GitHub for specific users and return all of their repos with descriptions to the user.
 It will use Javascript, Node, Bower and Sass.
-October 14, 2016_
+October 14, 2016._

 #### By _**Rebecca Allen**_